-Serge Rousselle, Q.C., was first elected to the Legislative Assembly on September 22, 2014, as MLA for the Tracadie-Sheila riding.
+Serge Rousselle, Q.C., was first elected to the Legislative Assembly on September 22, 2014, as MLA for the riding of Tracadie-Sheila.
 He was sworn in on October 7, 2014, as Minister of Education and Early Childhood Development and Attorney General.
 In June 2016, he was appointed Minister of Environment and Local Government.
 He still serves as Attorney General.
 He is a member of the Priorities Board, the Jobs Board, the Legislative Instruments and Regulations Board, the Policy Board, and the Treasury Board.

 He is also Chair of the Standing Committee on Law Amendments and a member of the Standing Committee on Procedure, Privileges and Legislative Officers.